Faith. Service. Law.

 Extraordinary Intellectual Offerings

-The cross-registration with the rest of Yale—the Graduate School, the Law School, Yale College, the Institute of Sacred Music—means that the actual catalog of courses available to a YDS student is much larger than the divinity school’s own offerings.
+The cross-registration with the rest of Yale—the Graduate School, the Law School, Yale College, the Institute of Sacred Music, and more—means that the actual catalog of courses available to a YDS student is much larger than the divinity school’s own offerings.
 Plan your three (or two) years carefully.
 I wrote about this in Opportunities at Yale Divinity School.

 A Real Community, But Spiritual Life Is What You Make It